cumafrank/cumafrank.github.io/_posts/2023-12-19-DS4A-finance.md

 title: "DS4A - Credit Card Fraud Detection"
 author: "Frank Hsiung"
 categories: post
-tags: [post]
+tags: [Data Science, Finance, EDA, ML, post]
 image: DS4A-finance-cover.jpeg
 ---

 # Analyzing Financial Transactions for Fraud Detection

 The widespread impact of fraudulent transactions on the US economy is both alarming and profound.
-In 2023, financial fraud continues to be a significant concern, with estimated 40 billions of dollars lost annually due to these deceptive practices.
+In 2023, financial fraud remains a significant concern, with an estimated 40 billion dollars lost annually to these deceptive practices.
 These losses not only affect individual victims but also destabilize financial institutions and erode consumer trust in the economy.
 The repercussions extend beyond mere financial loss, leading to increased regulatory scrutiny, higher costs for security measures, and a general sense of vulnerability among consumers and businesses alike.

 This escalating issue underscores the critical need for robust fraud detection and prevention strategies.
 Motivated by this urgency, my project focuses on leveraging advanced data science techniques to analyze card, user, and transaction data.
 The goal is to unearth patterns and insights that could aid in the early detection of fraudulent activities, thereby safeguarding the economy and protecting individuals from financial harm.